mtycholaz/pcff/README.md

 -   `containers` folder - Container components

-    -   Subscribe to state changes from @ngrx store and provide data to Presentation Component
+    -   Subscribe to state changes from @ngxs store and provide data to Presentation Component
-    -   Handle event from Presentation Component and dispatch actions to `@ngrx` store
+    -   Handle event from Presentation Component and dispatch actions to `@ngxs` store
     -   The HTML template of Container Components is composed by Presentational Components with no HTML code or dependency to 3rd party UI components

 -   `components` folder - Presentation Component